IreneSophia/PESI/README.md

 * count : number of fixations for this AOI
 * fix.total : sum of duration of all fixations in this video
 * fix.dur : sum of duration of fixations on this AOI in this video
+* sync : whether the video displayed high or low IPS of motion
+* dyad : which dyad is shown in the video segment
 * dyad.type : whether two non-autistic or one autistic and one non-autistic interaction partners are shown in the video (non-autistic or mixed)
-* sync : whether the video displayed high or low IPS of motion
 * mot : overall motion energy in the video
 * peak : continuous IPS of motion
 * diagnosis : diagnostic status, either ASD for autistic adults or COMP for comparison group